Bathroom with Water Covering the Floor

-Who’s Responsible for Water Damage in Utah -Tenants or Landlords
+Who’s Responsible for Water Damage in a Rented Property in Utah?

 The trouble with running water in the home is how sneaky issues with the plumbing system can be.
 Water leaks can silently wreak havoc on a building, without the occupants ever knowing.
-When that damage is finally discovered, it can cost thousands of dollars to fix.
+When the water damage is finally discovered, it can cost thousands of dollars to fix.

 Additionally, these problems are unrelenting.
 This week you may fix an overflowing toilet only for a pipe to burst in the basement the following week.
 Keeping the home’s plumbing system in good working order requires constant vigilance on the part of the residents.